obsidianmd/obsidian-help/pt/Extending Obsidian/Plugins da comunidade.md

 ## Learn more

 Ready to build your own community plugin?
-Learn how to [[Build plugins]].
+Learn how to [[Construir plugins]].